anothervillain/check/README.md

 ## **Output and sanitazion of information**

-There are some hidden checks that happen during some of the checks, these include but are possibly not limited to:

-Some of the functions sanitize the output in order to show only relevant information.
-Some of these checks includes the WHOIS lookup which accounts for a subdomain being input, WHOIS lookup where a secondary lookup is done if special paramaters are met.
-The reverse DNS lookup part also has rules that sanitizes the information if the result isn't relevant (in.addr.rpa, SOA).
+There are a bunch of hidden checks that happen during the script - sometimes it might get stuck on a record lookup, that's because that record is being stored and used for another check later on etc. There's a bunch of stuff like that in the script - in cases where it 'loads' just leave it and it'll continue when it's done processing whatever logic it needs to.

 ### **Dependencies**

-- python / python3
+- python / python3 <--- this is new, had to change some logic for better results.
 - dig
 - whois
 - openssl